mchung/instant-eol/README.markdown

 ## Overview

 I'm planning to document several parts of the application.

-The JavaScript application is initialized in app.js

-<script src="https://gist.github.com/992681.js?file=app.js" markdown="1"></script>

-The single controller is located in search.js

-<script src="https://gist.github.com/992681.js?file=search.js" markdown="1"></script>

-[Current progress][21]
+[Review the current progress][21].

 ## Dependencies